Maria Stein Marion Local defeats New Knoxville

-Maria Stein Marion Local rolled past New Knoxville for a comfortable 48-26 victory in Ohio girls basketball action on Jan.
-11.
+Maria Stein Marion Local scored early and often to roll over New Knoxville 60-33 in an Ohio boys basketball matchup on Jan.
+12.

 We want your feedback on the accuracy and quality of this article.
 Take a 1-minute survey and be registered to win a $25 Visa gift card.